gtopcu/aws-templates/README.md

   Can also customize specific responses or modify the default 4xx or 5xx error response.
 - Request validation: can check required request parameters in the URL, query string, and headers are present Can also check the applicable request payload adheres to the configured JSON request model of the method

-bullet
-The applicable request payload adheres to the configured JSON request model of the method.

 DynamoDB:
 - 400KB max item size, 2KB for PK 1KB for SK, String, Number.
 Binary, Boolean, List, Map, Set